-Phase 1 or INITIAL READER TRAINING IS A FULL YEAR and everyone who embarks on it needs to plan carefully how they will be able to do it alongside their other commitments.
+Phase I or INITIAL READER TRAINING, building on the Foundation experience, IS AN INTENSIVE YEAR and everyone who embarks on it needs to plan carefully how they will be able to do it alongside their other commitments.

-- Your Church will be asked to release you from other responsibilities so that you can give enough time and energy to your training (and if you are a Church Warden, you must give up this office before you begin the Reader Training Programme).
-The training will also affect your family and colleagues, and you should talk with them about their expectations and your plans. - The course begins in early January and runs right through to the following early November, with short breaks for Easter and a longer break in July and August.
+- Your Church will be asked to release you from other responsibilities so that you can give enough time and energy to your training (and if you are a Church Warden, you must give up this office before you begin Initial Reader training).
+The training will also affect your family and colleagues, and you should talk with them about their expectations and your plans. - The course begins in mid October 2023 and runs right through to the following October 2024, with short breaks for Christmas, Easter and a longer break in July and August.
 You will be expected to attend all the training sessions.
 The Wednesday evenings run on Zoom (mostly) from 7-9.30pm.
-The Saturdays are mainly 9am-2pm, though there are a couple of fuller day-long Saturdays, and two residential weekends. - You will also need, on average, 5 hours a week of study time at home.
+The Saturdays are mainly 9am-2pm, though there are a couple of fuller day-long Saturdays (and of course the residential at the end of November 2023). - You will also need, on average, 5 hours a week of study time at home.
 During the summer break this extra study time is needed to complete your placement and a brief report that you will write about it. - There are no exams or written tests, but there is a continuous process of assessment in which you and your Tutor, and eventually your Incumbent and the Director of the course, together discern how you are growing into this new role.
-After the last meeting of the course in mid- October there is a final assessment process which takes a couple of months, and no-one can be presented to the Bishop for admission and licensing as a Reader until it is agreed that he/she is ready. - You or your parish will need to allow for some travelling expenses, and the cost of some books. - The Reader Training Programme is provided free of charge.
+After the last meeting of the course in mid- November there is a final assessment process which takes a couple of months, and no-one can be presented to the Bishop for admission and licensing as a Reader until it is agreed that he/she is ready. - Reader Training is provided free of charge.
 You or your parish will need to allow for some travelling expenses, and the cost of some books.